vbrusca/SolderlessVeryLargeNiMhBattery/README.md

 Enjoy!!

-# Very Large NiMH Battery Technique: 3D Printed Scaffolding
+# Very Large NiMh Battery Technique: 3D Printed Scaffolding
 This design has many benefits including the following:<br>
 <ul>
   <li>No soldering required: Increase safety as there are less metals around the workspace to cause a short.
 Lighter overall weight due to plastic scaffolding.
 Known ampacity using tried and true wire guages as opposed to sheets of metal with less known ampacities.</li>